 Courtney began to tell others that there was a trans-friendly Catholic sister in town, and she encouraged them to contact me.
 Word got around that I could be a trusted friend.
 I did not know it then, but the most amazing, incredible, and graced part of my life was about to begin.

-From my beginning in this ministry I realized that few people had direct knowledge of the experiences of transgender persons.
+From my beginning in this ministry I realized that few people had direct knowledge of the experiences of trans persons.
 Instead stereotypes abound, none of which are positive.
 To many, the intent to change one’s gender sounds bizarre and unnatural.
-Transgender people are often perceived as psychologically unstable and acting against God’s will.
+Trans people are often perceived as psychologically unstable and acting against God’s will.
 But the origin of the issues they face is neither psychological nor moral—it is biological.
-While the great majority of us are born with a body and brain that match, this is not the case for people who are transgender.
+While the great majority of us are born with a body and brain that match, this is not the case for people who are trans.

 The formation of the human fetus is a profoundly complex process.
 Medical research confirms that in some cases the sex organs that develop during the gestation process do not match the gender of the brain.
 This discrepancy is not a person’s choice.
 The extent to which someone experiences a disconnect between the body and brain varies, but the condition is real.
 And tragically, many who carry this discrepancy experience condemnation and rejection from those upon which they rely most: family, friends, and members of their faith community.